42Lines/metagen/readme.md

 The annotation processor is still in early stages of development

+#### Building
+Because this is an annotation processor there are some hoops to jump through compared to other projects.
+Namely, the project has to be installed like this:
+    mvn install -Dmaven.test.skip=true
+After the above command has been executed normal commands can be used, such as
+    mvn eclipse:eclipse

 #### Installation
 Add the following dependencies into your pom.xml
 		<dependency>